data-apis/scipy-2023-presentation/paper.rst

 outlined by the spec automatically.
 Behavior that is not specified by the spec is not checked by the test suite, for example the exact numeric output of floating-point functions.

-*TODO: I think we can remove the following paragraph.*

-Utilizing hypothesis offers several advantages.
-Firstly, it allows writing tests in a way that more or less corresponds to a direct translation of the spec into code.
-This is because hypothesis is a property-based testing library, and the behaviors required by the spec are easily written as properties.
-Secondly, it makes it easy to test all input combinations without missing any corner cases.
-Hypothesis automatically handles generating "interesting" examples from its strategies.
-For example, behaviors on 0-D or size-0 arrays are always checked because hypothesis will always generate inputs that match these corner cases.
-Thirdly, hypothesis automatically shrinks inputs that lead to test failures, producing the minimal input to reproduce the issue.
-This leads to test failures that are more understandable because they do not incorporate details that are unrelated to the problem.
-Lastly, because hypothesis generates inputs based on a random seed, a large number of examples can be tested without any additional work.
-For instance, the test suite can be run with `pytest --max-examples=10000` to run each test with 10000 different examples (the default is 100).
-These things would all be difficult to achieve with an old-fashioned "manual" test suite, where explicit examples are chosen by hand.

 The array-api-tests test suite is the first example known to these authors of a full featured Python test suite that runs against multiple different